 Background

-Mukki Gill, a Northeastern student and founder of ZOR, is developing a wearable device to predict epileptic seizures.
-As part of her goals, she assembled a team to create a mobile app to help people with epilepsy better understand and manage their seizures.
+Mukki Gill, a Northeastern student and founder of ZOR, is developing a wearable device to track and manage epileptic seizures.
+As part of her goals, she assembled a team to create a mobile app to help people with epilepsy better understand and handle their seizures.
 She wanted an Beta version of the app, where users could log seizures, symptoms and patterns, and see how seizures might correlate to things like heart rate, appetite, and medications.
 The team of 7 consisted of developers, designers, and marketers.
 We met bi-weekly to brainstorm ideas, design and implement features, and gather feedback.

 Project Overview